Low Testosterone Treatment in Orange County, CA

 Some form of hormone replacement therapy is another popular option when it comes to treating Low-T. These may be in the form of an oral/intranasal medication, injection, or as hormone pellets.
 Different patients will have different techniques for testosterone administration based on their personal preferences and lifestyle.

-The best way to begin treatment for low testosterone is to see a specialist, and to discuss your options with them.
-To schedule an appointment with a urologist from Southland Urology, please call our office today at (714) 870-5970.
+When you notice changes in your sex drive, weight, or muscle mass, it may be time to address Low-T. The best way to begin treatment for low testosterone is to see a specialist, and to discuss your options with them.
+To schedule an appointment with a urologist from Southland Urology, please call our office in Fullerton or Yorba Linda today at (714) 870-5970.